rhys-newbury/keypoint_diffuser/README.md

 and open `localhost:5050` in your web browser.

 ## Demo
-Try the [interactive demo](https://tomasjakab.github.io/KeypointDeformer/demo.html) without any instalation.
+Try the [interactive demo](https://tomasjakab.github.io/KeypointDeformer/demo.html) without any installation.

 ## Acknowledgments